mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Physically, the Martians are lightly built humanoids with long arms, reflecting their evolution in the warm, spindly

 forests where most still make their homes.
 Traditional villages consist of a handful of extended families, creating a polity whose various names translate as ‘us’ or ‘my village’ with no attempt to identify which one it is to an outsider.
-Martians are quite happy to travel beyond their ‘us’ but everywhere that is not the home village is foreign – they make no distinction between being in a village a few kilometres from home or on a distant moon a thousand light-years away.
+Martians are quite happy to travel beyond their ‘us’ but everywhere that is not the home village is foreign – they make no distinction between being in a village a few kilometers from home or on a distant moon a thousand light-years away.
 Anywhere that is not home, is not home; there really is nothing more to it for a Martian.

 Creating Martian Travellers Martians are humanoid and can carry out any task a human can with roughly equal efficiency once they have been shown how.
 Their language is very difficult to pronounce and hard to follow for non-
 Martians, so they tend to use Anglic or other local languages, which they have no apparent difficulty in learning.